Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Reporting & transparency

 Signatories annually assess climate alignment in line with the Technical Guidance for all eligible reporting chartering activities.
-This means that Signatories calculate the carbon intensity of voyages in order to assess vessel category climate alignments (by ship type and size) and their total annual activity climate alignment, using measured data and decarbonization trajectory produced by the Secretariat.
+This means that signatories calculate the emissions intensity of voyages in order to assess vessel category climate alignments (by ship type and size) and their total annual activity climate alignment, using measured data and decarbonisation trajectory/ies provided by the Secretariat.

 The timetable for implementation below highlights when there are important deadlines for alignment and reporting to comply with the Sea Cargo Charter.